mkejeiri/Events-sourcing/README.md

 ### MSMQ (Microsoft platform since 1997)
 Messaging protocol that allows applications running on separate servers and processes to communicate in a fail safe manner.
 The queue is a temporary storage location which messages can be sent and received reliably when destination is reachable.
-This enables communication across networks and between computers running Windows only which may not always be connected (versus sockets and other network protocols assure you that direct connections always exist).
+This enables communication across networks and between computers running Windows only which may not always be connected (versus sockets and other network protocols assure we that direct connections always exist).
 The Microsoft Distributed Transaction Coordinator(MS DTC)allows multiple operations on multiple queues to be wrapped in a single transaction.

 ### RabbitMQ vs. MSMQ
 - **Centralized vs decentralized** message broker : messages are stored on a central server or cluster of servers, client sends messages to that central server, and then a subscriber can then retrieve that message (VS MSMQ is decentralized : each machine has its own queue)